glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

   and [perplex_lookup_composition.prm](https://github.com/geodynamics/aspect/blob/master/contrib/perplex/perplex_lookup_composition.prm)

 - Use __particles__  properties : initial composition + initial_position + pT_path + a new  __particles__
-  property called metamorphic_facies(no metamorphism, greenschist, amphibolites, granulites, ?eclogites?) to track the metamorphic evolution of the rocks materials on both sides of the subduction interface between the two interacting plates.
+  property called metamorphic_facies(no metamorphism, greenschist, amphibolites, ?granulites?, ?eclogites?) to track the metamorphic evolution of the rocks materials on both sides of the subduction interface between the two interacting plates.